22 Fun Indoor Activities for When It’s Raining in San Diego

 4. Indoor Rock Climbing

 I think one of the best places to go in San Diego when it’s raining is Balboa Park.
-Sure, you’ll sometimes have to step into the rain to get between the museums, but you can very easily entertain the family for an entire day here, rain or shine.
+While you may need to step outside briefly to move between museums, most are clustered close together, making it easy to spend an entire day here with minimal exposure to the weather, even with kids in tow.

 5. Fleet Science Center